funteck123/FOP_Tron/README.md

 In this assignment, your task is to create a 2D interactive arena game that combines strategic gameplay with narrative storytelling.
 Players will control a futuristic Light Cycle that leaves behind a glowing energy trail (jetwall) as it moves through the Grid.
 The goal is simple — outmaneuver your opponents and make them collide with jetwalls, walls, or each other to be the last cycle standing.

 However, this is not merely a game about survival.
 You are also tasked to implement a simple storyline, where narrative elements and cutscenes based on the Tron universe are progressively revealed through gameplay.
-Players will unlock new story chapters, achievements, and characters as they level up.
+Players will unlock new story chapters, achievements, and characters as they level up which lead to alternate story endings.